kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 ## Report submission
 1. Run DB_Bench to benchmark RocksDB on your system.
 2. Present the ecperimental results.
-You must include a screenshot of the terminal that includes `readrandomwriterandom :` result.
+You must include a screenshot of the terminal that includes `readrandomwriterandom :` result. (i.e.) # of level, about compaction, ops)

 Organize the results into a single report and submit it.
 Follow the [submission guide](./submission-guide.md) for your report.